Nottingham Law School’s Legal Advice Centre offers free legal advice and assistance on a range of both commercial and private client legal issues.

 Find out about the staff in the Nottingham Law School Legal Advice Centre.
 Read about what their day-to-day roles involve and get their contact information.

 The Nottingham Law School Legal Advice Centre is based on Level 1 in the Chaucer building at Nottingham Trent University’s City campus.

-Over the last five years, we have recovered over £3 million in compensation / benefit for our clients.
+Over the last five years, we have recovered over £4.5 million in compensation / benefit for our clients in six years.
 Since its inception, over 2,100 student volunteers have worked in the Centre for over 1,900 clients.

 Find out about upcoming events at the Legal Advice Centre.
 You can join us on social media @NLSProBono to keep up-to-date.